NETponents/Torch/README.md

 # Torch
 Torch is a lightweight testing platform for teachers.
 It has a simple one-click deployment script that works on any web server running PHP.
+# About this ReadMe
+This ReadMe is up to date as of the release of the version of Torch you are currently using.
+For an up-to-date version, visit <http://netponents.github.io/Torch>.
 # Deployment
 Download the latest release from [https://github.com/NETponents/Torch/releases](https://github.com/NETponents/Torch/releases).
 Unzip the file you download and copy the resulting files to the wwwroot of your web server.
 After that, you are all set to go.
 # Creating a test